 Air Canada Baggage Allowance for Checked Luggage

-- Air Canada checked luggage depends on the cabin fare you have chosen.
+- Air Canada check-in luggage depends on the cabin fare you have chosen.

 - It also relies on the route you are traveling.

 - The maximum weight for bringing checked luggage is 23 kilograms.

 - The overall dimensions of the checked baggage should not go beyond 62 linear inches.

 The table below displays the amount of weight to be carried as per the cabin class type:

 |Premium Economy Class||23 kg|

 Guidelines for Excess Baggage of Air Canada Baggage Policy

 When you carry extra luggage on Air Canada Airlines, you may be entitled to pay additional costs.
 Concerning the Air Canada baggage policy for excess items, the charges can be: